 Imperial Treasury

-Anyway, it provides a great overview which maximizes your sightseeing and enables you to cover a lot of distance without necessarily being out in the cold so long.
-Pre-book your tickets with the all-electric Big Bus Tours in Vienna to get the best deal.
+If you want to maximize your sightseeing and cover a lot of distance, without necessarily being out in the cold so long, pre-book your tickets with the all-electric Big Bus Tours in Vienna to get the best deal.

 Austrian Food in December

 Food, glorious food!
-Now, while I’ve already made my views on Austrian cuisine relatively clear in another post, it does make for ideal winter eating.
-This is because many of Vienna’s most beloved dishes are best enjoyed when it’s cold outside, with a few glasses of Blaufränkisch red wine, just keeping you the right side of hibernation mode.
-Not too many people want to eat a pound of fried meat and potatoes when it’s 30+ celcius outside, as it often is here in summer, but when the temperatures are closer to zero that’s when the heaviness of Austrian cuisine really comes into its own.
-So check out my post above, as well as the following seasonal dishes to eat in Vienna in winter:
+Now, while I’ve already made my views on Austrian cuisine clear in another post, it does make for ideal winter eating.
+Not too many people want to eat a pound of fried meat and potatoes when it’s 30+ celsius outside, as it often is here in summer, but when the temperatures are closer to zero, the heaviness of Austrian cuisine really comes into its own.

 Vienna in December: Final Thoughts & Tips

-There’s an undeniable charm about Vienna in December, and its guaranteed to thaw even the coldest of bah-humbugging of scrooge hearts.
-So go ahead and over indulge in those Christmas markets and cafes, attend that classical concert you’ve been avoiding all these years, be forced to remember your age out on the ice rink, warm up in Viennese museum, or simply take a stroll around the UNESCO-listed city center to appreciate the Christmas lights dotted around.
+There’s an undeniable charm about Vienna in December, and its guaranteed to thaw even the coldest of bah-humbugging scrooge hearts.
+So go ahead and over indulge at those Christmas markets and cafes, attend that classical concert you’ve been avoiding all these years, be forced to remember your age out on the ice rink, warm up in a Viennese museum, or simply take a stroll around the UNESCO-listed city center to appreciate those winter vibes.

-If this guide to winter in Vienna has you got you feeling like a kid on Christmas morning, then check out some of our other resources to make the most of your trip:
+If this guide to winter in Vienna has you got you feeling like a kid on Christmas morning, then check out some of my other resources to really get the most from your trip:

-- Where to stay: Explore our curated list of Vienna’s independent boutique hotels for a cozy and unique place to hang your stocking.
+- Where to stay: Explore my curated list of Vienna’s independent boutique hotels for a cozy and unique place to hang your stocking this December.

 - Getting around: Thinking of visiting a few other places during your stay in Austria?
-Then don’t miss our guide on car rental in Austria.
+Then don’t miss TTT’s take on car rental in Austria.

 Leave a reply